YDIN/branding/docs/linkedin-dimensions.md

 ---

-VERTICAL - How more information about you can be found
+## VERTICAL - How more information about you can be found

+LinkedIn reveals information in "layers": just a teaser at first, and then more if the visitor gets interested and clicks deeper into your profile.

-**Make sure you build your profile content to encourage getting to level 4 (or at least 3).**
+Make sure you build your profile content to encourage getting to level 4 (or at least 3):

 ### 1. Profile link